What is Capital in Business?

 Human capital refers to the skills, knowledge, and expertise of the individuals working within a business.
 It includes the collective abilities and experiences of the employees, which contribute to the overall productivity and success of the company.

-Related Article: How to Start a Landscaping Business
+Related Article: How Long is 3 to 5 Business Days?

 3. Physical Capital